French national attacked in Shanghai after Chinese death in Paris

-SHANGHAI/PARIS France's consulate in Shanghai said on Friday that a French national was assaulted in the city with a knife this week and urged the French community in China to be vigilant.
+SHANGHAI/PARIS (Reuters) - France's consulate in Shanghai said on Friday that a French national was assaulted in the city with a knife this week and urged the French community in China to be vigilant.

 The attack on Wednesday came days after police in Paris shot a Chinese man dead in his home, triggering protests in parts of the French capital and demands by Beijing for an explanation, though the French consulate drew no connection between the two incidents.